 Leica S2 versus Leica S Typ 007

 The Leica S2 and the Leica S (Typ 007) are two professional cameras that were officially introduced, respectively, in September 2008 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a medium format sensor.
 Both cameras offer a resolution of 37.5 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica S2 and the Leica S Typ 007.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the S2 – represents the basis for the calculations across all the size and weight measures).